 Thermowells are tubular fittings designed to protect temperature sensors used in industrial monitoring processes.
-Processes like these most often exist in the cosmetics, food processing, pharmaceutical petrochemical and refining industries, along with all those others that deal in processing.
+Processes like these most often exist in the cosmetics, food processing, pharmaceutical petrochemical, and refining industries, along with all those others that deal in processing.
 Typically, they’re installed in piping systems.
-Temperature sensors protected by thermowells include thermocouples, resistance temperature detectors, temperature probes and more.
+Temperature sensors protected by thermowells include thermocouples, resistance temperature detectors, and temperature probes.

 Thermowells provide a barrier between sensors and the outer atmosphere after the sensors are placed inside them through their open end.
 When a sensor is placed inside a thermowell, it is almost always spring-loaded, an action that makes sure that the outside metal tip of the sensor touches the inside metal tip of the thermowell.
 This metal-to-metal contact ensures that the heat transferred to the thermowell wall by the process fluids is then passed onto the sensor, so that it can work.
-The atmospheres in which they may be immersed include those that feature the presence of high flow velocities, high pressures or corrosive substances, among others.
-Often, thermocouples cannot function without thermowells, because the substance or environment in which they are being placed is so incompatible to contact with them.
-In addition, not only do only thermowells protect sensors from the hazards of being physically immersed into inhospitable environments and/or substances, but they also protect sensors from the secondary process forces, such as corrosion, vibration, abrasion and mechanical force.
+The atmospheres in which they may be immersed include those that feature the presence of high flow velocities, high pressures, or corrosive substances.